AdobeDocs/marketo.en/help/marketo/release-notes/current-temp.md

   </tbody>
 </table>

-* **Trigger Tokens for New Activities**: New trigger tokens to support the new activities for Dynamic Chat.
+* **Trigger Tokens for New Activities**: New trigger tokens are available to support the new activities for Dynamic Chat.

 <table>
   <tr>